shariquesshaikh/URHope/issues.md

+# Add Issues/Bugs you noticed while testing/coding/suggestions from someone if it is resolved remove it from here

-# Zuhair Abbas Time: Morning Sat, 9th May, 2020
+## Zuhair Abbas Time: Morning Sat, 9th May, 2020
 1. Issue with Active Now/Inactive
      _I logged in again and logout then it is inactive_
 2. Contact No. at Notification is same for me too